dmptrluke/ramen/README.md

 # Ramen
 A tool to explore caves, adventure, and find riches! 💎

-Ramen is an experimental Javascript miner for Provably Rare Gems on Fantom, otherwise known as raritygems.
+Ramen is an quick, easy to use Javascript miner for Provably Rare Gems on Fantom, otherwise known as raritygems.

 ## How to use
 First, get NPM/nodejs installed.
 And grab all the files, of course.